RTEMS/rtems-docs/cpu_supplement/lattice_micro32.rst

 shutdown the processor or reset, a default fatal error handler is invoked.

-Most of the action performed as part of processing the fatal error are described in detail in the Fatal Error Manager chapter in the User’s Guide.
+Most of the action performed as part of processing the fatal error are described in detail in the Fatal Error Manager chapter in the User's Guide.
 However, the if no user provided extension or BSP specific fatal error handler takes action, the final default action is to invoke a CPU architecture specific function.
 Typically this function disables